 The Director evaluates each disclosure on a case-by-case basis.
 For issues involving felony charges, representing a threat of safety to the student or others, or posing a risk of significant disruption of the College’s operation, the Director likely will assert authority to address the issue through the Student Conduct process.
 The factors the Director will consider include, for example, the nature of the alleged behavior leading to arrest, the student's prior conduct and arrest history if any, and how the alleged behavior may impact the community's or the student's welfare.
 For other instances, a student may be required to meet with a member of the staff to discuss the issue and determine what further action, if any, is needed, and the staff member may make referrals to resources.

 What will appear on my record?

 The office will keep a copy of the arrest disclosure on file for internal use until the student graduates from William & Mary.
-Arrests will not be disclosed to entities outside the College unless the student is found responsible for a violation of our College Code of Conduct or Honor Code.
+Arrests will not be disclosed to entities outside the university unless the student is found responsible for a violation of our College Code of Conduct or Honor Code.
 At that point, the arrest record will become part of the student’s disciplinary record and be bound by the disclosure policies associated with these records as found on the Registrar’s website.

 What happens if I fail to disclose?

 Students who fail to disclose an arrest within 72 hours face possible discipline ranging from a warning to permanent dismissal depending on the circumstances.
 If disciplinary action normally would result from the conduct leading to arrest, then the failure to disclose will lead to more severe consequences than would have been the case following timely disclosure.